How do I make a business case for preservation?

 2) justify the investment: the collection strategy sets out the value of the collection.
 A preservation action can do two things: preserve value and extend value.
 At this point there are two broad paths: heritage value and economic value.
 We live in times where anything that can’t be reduced to a monetary value is ignored, because “it’s all about the bottom line”.
 This view has to be resisted by all public and heritage institutions, because there is another well-defined and quantifiable value: public value.
 Economists have dealt with public value for two centuries, and it is invoked for everything that the market cannot deliver — from clean air to honest judges.

 The main way to extend the value of a collection is to extend the access.
-This area – creating access – is where one can also create interest and support, becuase digitisation does genuinely revolutionise the potential for access.
-However access has problems as well, covered in the PrestoCentre Tutorial Collection Strategy and Preservation Plans — which asks ‘are you ready for greater access?’.
+This area – creating access – is where one can also create interest and support, because digitisation does genuinely revolutionise the potential for access.
+Much more information on access was made available by the EUScreen project, including their 2014 report On-line publication of audiovisual heritage in Europe.

 3) set out the options, as you would for a car that has a fault.
 At this point we move beyond what can be answered in one page, but one simple statement can be made: for analogue audio and video there is only one option: digitise now!
 The equipment is disappearing fast — it is literally now or never.